-You will need to complete the (free) VIA (Virtues in Action) Character Strengths survey.
-The VIA classification is the result of many years research about people’s strengths and how they use them to help others and live their best lives.
-What they discovered was six universal virtues of which 24 character strengths stem from - get to know yours!
+You can complete the (free) VIA (Virtues in Action) Character Strengths survey to help you explore your character strengths and consider how to put them to work.
+The VIA classification is the result of many years research about people’s strengths and how they are used to improve your life.
+What they discovered was six universal virtues of which 24 character strengths stem from – get to know yours!

 Get to know your Strengths